kubernetes/enhancements/keps/sig-node/6252-system-reserved-hugepages/README.md

 ###### Does enabling the feature change any default behavior?

-No. The feature only takes effect when an administrator explicitly adds hugepages entries to `--system-reserved` or `--kube-reserved`.
+No. The feature only takes effect when an administrator explicitly adds hugepages entries to `--system-reserved` and/or `--kube-reserved`.
 Without those entries, behavior is identical to today.

+see [Cgroup Enforcement](#cgroup-enforcement) for changes in the QoS cgroup manager behavior for hugepages.
+Also note those changes will take effect on when `--system-reserved` and/or `--kube-reserved` are set for hugepages.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?